Donna Brazile: I considered replacing Clinton with Biden as 2016 Democratic nominee

 [Democrats express outrage over allegations of early party control for Clinton]

-Brazile’s book, titled “Hacks: The Inside Story of the Break-ins and Breakdowns That Put Donald Trump in the White House,” will be released Tuesday by Hachette Books.
+Brazile’s book, titled “Hacks: The Inside Story of the Break-ins and Breakdowns that Put Donald Trump in the White House,” will be released Tuesday by Hachette Books.
 A copy of the 288-page book was obtained in advance by The Washington Post.

+Former Clinton campaign officials strongly disputed some details in Brazile's account as well as her overall characterization of the campaign, and they disparaged her memoir as an effort to sell books and manufacture drama.

+More than 100 former senior aides issued an open letter Saturday night reading, “We do not recognize the campaign she portrays in the book.

 Perhaps not since George Stephanopoulos wrote “All Too Human,” a 1999 memoir of his years working for former president Bill Clinton, has a political strategist penned such a blistering tell-all.

-Note: Clarification: This story has been updated to clarify the process that Donna Brazile considered initiating to have Hillary Clinton replaced as the Democratic presidential nominee.
-As interim chair of the Democratic National Committee, Brazile was not empowered to replace her unilaterally.
-Reactions from former Clinton campaign officials have also been added.